fcrepo4-archive/fcrepo4-packer-aws-grinder/README.md

 ## Running

-To run the packer-aws-grinder build, from within the project directory, type:
+To run the packer-aws-grinder build (creating the Grinder AMIs and Console instance), type the following (from within the project directory):

     ./build.sh